Glen Rix is a writer who enjoys researching the local history of her hometown in Nottinghamshire, England.

-The village of Coddington on the outskirts of Newark on Trent in Nottinghamshire honours the memory of Constance Penswick Smith as the instigator of the revival of Mothering Sunday in the English Church.
+The village of Coddington on the outskirts of Newark on Trent in Nottinghamshire honors the memory of Constance Penswick Smith as the instigator of the revival of Mothering Sunday in the English Church.
 Constance arrived in Coddington at the age of 12, when her father was appointed vicar of All Saints Church.
 An independent spirit, she spent some time working abroad before returning to England and finding employment in Nottingham.

 In 1913, Constance read an article in the evening newspaper which reported the plans of an American, Anna Jarvis from Philadelphia, to introduce into England the American festival of Mother’s Day, celebrated on the 2nd May.
 Constance clearly had strong feelings about the fact that the American tradition, despite the similarity in the name, bore none of the Christian values of Mothering Sunday because she subsequently devoted the next thirty years to a campaign to develop an English, Christian, Mother's Day celebration.

 Constance set up her headquarters at 15 Regent Street, Nottingham, where she designed Mothering Sunday cards for schoolchildren to present to their mothers.
 She publicized the day with articles, wrote plays about Mothering Sunday, and collected suitable hymns for use on the day.

 Later she founded The Society for the Observance of Mothering Sunday and, in 1921, published a book in which she had collated her findings from research that she had conducted into the observance of the ancient custom in other countries.

 Gradually, the clergy became interested in Constance’s campaign.
-Reverend Killer of St. Cyprian’s Church in Nottingham was particularly interested and used the hymns that Constance had selected as appropriate for the celebration of Mothering Sunday.
+Reverend Killer of St. Cyprian’s Church in Nottingham was particularly interested and used the hymns that Constance had selected as appropriate for celebrating Mothering Sunday.
 Constance moved into the parish and when the new St. Cyprian's Church was dedicated in 1936 (coincidentally the church in which this writers' parents were married).
 A canister containing the order of the Mothering Sunday service and other materials relating to the day was placed beneath the altar.
 At the same time, Constance’s four brothers, who had all taken Holy Orders, were each conducting Mothering Sunday services in their own churches.